 Their second album Cargo was written in the main by Colin Hay.
 It sold well in the US and reached number three in the U.S., generating four successful singles, "Overkill", "Dr. Heckyll & Mr. Jive", "High Wire", "It's A Mistake".

 The following year the band took a long break and individual members pursued other interests.
 Just before they regrouped to record their third album the management told Jerry Speiser and John Rees they were no longer members of the band.
 Colin, Greg and Ron along with studio musicians completed the third album, Two Hearts.
-Colin and Greg produced the album and despite critical acclaim it was not a commercial success but did contain one single "Everything I Need" reached the Top 30.
+Colin and Greg produced the album and despite critical acclaim it was not a commercial success but did contain one single "Everything I Need," which reached the Top 30.

 After the disappointment of Two Hearts, Greg and Ron left the band, but Colin stayed and toured with other musicians.
 After the tour, Men at Work were over in 1985, the band broke up.
 Colin Hay pursued a solo and acting career.
 In 1988, he and Greg Ham re-formed Men at Work in 1998 for a tour in South America.
 Men at Work enjoyed a strong fan support in South America during their heyday and the concerts in Brazil resulted in Men at Work's fourth album, the live Brazil '96 was released in 1997, but only for South America.
 Men at Work went back in studio and recorded "The Longest Night", composed by Greg Ham.